caseycesari/caseycesari.github.com/about/index.md

 !["My fancy shoes."](/../img/about.png)

-More information, including my recent work and resume is available at [caseypthomas.org](http://www.caseypthomas.org)
+More information, including my recent work and resume, is available at [caseypthomas.org](http://www.caseypthomas.org)